-As a Business Profit Strategist the first question I get from coaches looking to hire me is – how can I get more clients?
+The first question I get from new small business owners looking to hire me is – how can I get more clients?
 My default answer: show more people what you can do for them.

 Next is what can only be described as a look of immense fear and shock.
 So of course the follow-up question is – how can I show more people what I can do?